-For the ultimate in guitar versatility the small body acoustic electric guitar seems to have the position cornered.
-Smaller than a dreadnought, these guitars are full sized and only the smallest adult humans could find them overly large.
-The even tonality where neither bass nor treble responses are dominant are another major virtue here; and when you factor in electricity and acoustic/electric pre-amp and pickup, you've got a package which can be used by just about any guitarist for nearly any style of music.
+For the ultimate in guitar versatility, the small body acoustic-electric guitar seems to have the position cornered.
+Smaller than a dreadnought, these guitars are full-sized and only the smallest adult humans could find them overly large.
+The even tonality where neither bass nor treble responses are dominant are another major virtue here.
+When you factor in electricity and acoustic/electric pre-amp and pickup, you've got a package that can be used by just about any guitarist for nearly any style of music.

 - PRS Private Stock Angelus Cutaway